Now You See Me 2: Filming

 On November 25, 2014, Mark Ruffalo posted to his Facebook that filming had begun on the sequel, as the film was shooting in London, England.
 On March 12, 2015, shooting began in China, where filming took place in Macau and the Macau Science Center, lasting for six days to March 18.

+Music

 Theme song

 The Taiwanese singer Jay Chou, who made a guest appearance, produced the international theme song "Now you see me" in Chinese for the film (the film is in Chinese, and the album version has English lyrics).
-The director even added Jay Chou's songs "Father-in-law Migraine" (the song Lee listened to at the counter when he debuted) and "Extra Large Shoes" as episodes.
+The director even added Jay Chou's songs "Eunuch with a Headache" (the song Lee listened to at the counter when he debuted) and "Extra Large Shoes" as episodes.
 In addition, Taiwanese rap group "urchin MJ116" and rapper MC HotDog's song "Fresh Gang" also played in the film's Macau segment.

 Soundtrack

 The film's music was written and composed by Brian Tyler.
-The soundtrack was released on June 10, 2016 by Varèse Sarabande.
+The soundtrack was released on June 10, 2016, by Varèse Sarabande.